Medicines for Depression continued...

 ECT (Electroconvulsive Therapy) for Depression

 This is a safe and effective treatment for people with depression that's resistant to multiple medications.
-It's typically used on people who haven't been helped by medicines or therapy.
+It's typically recommended when depression symptoms are especially severe or when people haven't been helped by medicines or therapy.

-In ECT, the doctor uses a small electric current to cause a brief controlled seizure.
+In ECT, the patient is put to sleep under general anesthesia and the doctor then applies a small electric current to cause a brief controlled seizure.
 A course of ECT-induced seizures, done over a few weeks, seems to affect areas of the brain involved in controlling mood.
 It may sound scary, but during the procedure, a person receives anesthesia and a muscle relaxant, so they're asleep and won't feel anything.

 ECT tends to work very quickly.
 It also works well -- about 70%-90% of people who receive it show improvement.
 The most common side effect is temporary memory loss.